 Those are still true today, and therefore what we’ve already learned may not be the best way to develop software.
-It may seem, for example, that after almost 20 years of TDD, we couldn’t find anything better, and therefore it is a best practice.
+It may seem, for example, that after almost 20 years of Test Driven Development, we couldn’t find anything better, and therefore it is a “best practice”.
 But we may find something better tomorrow.

 Those things didn’t start at 2001.
 This was when they just go a name.

 If we go back in history, we can see different people learning and applying lean principles, before they got their name.
 Take W. Edwards Deming, for example.
 After WWII, he went to Japan and formalized the basis of agile: The PDCA cycle: Plan, do, check and adjust.
 It’s the basis of continuous learning and improvement.
 Deming put in place the lean foundation that Toyota would base their manufacturing processes on.
 It may come as a shock to you after years of saying “developing software is not like building bridges” that it really is, if you’re building the bridges correctly.